op-amp/python-cheatsheets/py-RegEx.md

 - Characters can be listed individually, or ranges can be indicated by giving two characters and separating them by a `-`;
 - If the first character of the set is `^`, it means the complement;
 - To match a literal `]`, place it as the first character or precede it with a backslash for an escape character;
-- Special characters lose special meanings and no need escape characters for them, but character classes are still accepted.
+- Others symbols lose special meanings and no need to be escaped, but special characters and character classes are still accepted.

 ### Group